ntp488/PokemonOrange/README.md

   </li>
   <img src="TutSnips/PokemonOrangeSnip4.PNG"/>
   <li>
-    Once the files have completed downloading, open PokemonOrange-master.zip.
+    Once the files have completed downloading, open "PokemonOrange-master.zip".
 Extract the files to the location of your choice.
 It may be convenient to simply extract to your desktop.
   </li>
   <li>
     Locate the extracted folder, and open it.
-Double click PokemonOrangeV_XX.exe.
+Double click "PokemonOrangeV_XX.exe".
   </li>
   <img src="TutSnips/PokemonOrangeSnip5.PNG"/>
   <li>